marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

        printf("%s\n", string);
     }

-to print 'Hello World' from Fortran, one can call it using
+to print 'Hello World' from Fortran, you can call it using

 .. code-block:: fortran